grzwolf/GrzTasmotaBot/README.md

 Such Telegram bot acts as an interface between your phone and your Tasmota socket devices.
 GrzTasmotaBot contains the described Telegram bot and takes care about the messages conversion quirks.

-# GrzTasmotaBot Instalation
+# GrzTasmotaBot Installation
 - have a Windows PC running 24/7, even Atom Z8350 consuming <8 W (headless) is fine
-- download & extract the latest ExecutableFilesFolder.zip from Release tag
+- download & extract the latest ExecutableFilesFolder.zip from Releases -> tags
 - simply copy ALL files from ExecutableFilesFolder.zip into a folder of your choice
 - run GrzTasmotaBot.exe